devleaks/cockpitdecks-docs/docs/Extending/Web Decks.md

 Virtual decks need to be declared at two places:

-1. [[Deck Internals|Definition of the deck]], number of buttons, icon size, and layout of buttons.
+1. [[Deck Internals|Definition of the deck]], number of buttons, icon sizes, and layout of buttons.
 This allows Cockpitdecks to determine the virtual deck capabilities and key arrangement for drawing, like any other real physical deck.
 2. *Use of the deck*, like any regular deck, with its Layout and is configuring parameters.
 To use a web deck it must appear in the list of decks in the `deckconfig/config.yaml` file of an aircraft.

 Web Decks communicate with Cockpitdecks through Websockets.
 A WebSocket proxy server control Interactions between Web Decks and Cockpitdecks.